EmpathYang/EmpathYang.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-My name is Ke Yang.
-I am currently a senior student at Tsinghua University majoring in Automation, where I am fortunate to have been advised by Prof. [Jie Tang](http://keg.cs.tsinghua.edu.cn/jietang/), Prof. [Yang Yu](https://iiis.tsinghua.edu.cn/zh/yuy/), and Prof. [Hairong Lv](https://scholar.google.com/citations?user=WU1tm2EAAAAJ).
-I also interned at UIUC [BLENDER Lab](http://blender.cs.illinois.edu/) in 2022, advised by Prof. [Heng Ji](http://blender.cs.illinois.edu/hengji.html).
+Hello there!
+I'm Ke Yang, currently embarking on my first year of pursuing a Ph.D. at UIUC under the guidance of Professor [Chengxiang Zhai](http://czhai.cs.illinois.edu/).
+I hold a bachelor's degree in Automation from Tsinghua University, where I had the privilege of contributing as a research assistant within Professor [Jie Tang](http://keg.cs.tsinghua.edu.cn/jietang/)'s research group.
+During the summer of 2022, I had the opportunity to intern with Professor [Heng Ji](http://blender.cs.illinois.edu/hengji.html)'s esteemed group at UIUC.

-My research interests lie in **natural language processing**, and I am particularly excited about **language generation and conversational AI**.
-Over the 2022 winter break, I assembled a team of software engineers, and we together created [*Zempath*](#jump), an online social platform featuring chatbots with distinct personalities.
-I also pay close attention to **NLP for social good** and **efficient learning**.
+My academic journey revolves around the captivating realm of natural language processing, with a special fervor for the domains of **language generation** and **conversational AI**.
+During the winter break of 2022, I orchestrated a collaboration with a team of skilled software engineers.
+Our collective efforts culminated in the creation of [*Zempath*](#jump), an innovative online social platform that introduces chatbots endowed with distinctive personalities.
+My attention is also finely attuned to **NLP for societal benefit** and **efficient learning methodologies**.

 Publications
 ------